 Trading across borders proved to be Paris’ best indicator (1st), whereas registering property was pointed out as the most complicated one (100th).

-Enjoyed our snapshot of global rankings and indices on Paris city performance, brand strength and reputation?
-Spread the word!
+Enjoyed our summary of global rankings and indices on Paris’ economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
+Thanks for sharing!

 Latest posts by The Editorial Team (see all)